The Red Shoes | 1948

-The imaginative cinematic style makes Michael Powell and Emeric Pressburger’s romantic dance drama a favourite of, and a big influence on, Martin Scorsese.
-It opens at London’s Royal Opera House, in Covent Garden, WC2.
+The film opens at London’s Royal Opera House, in Covent Garden, WC2.
 The Opera House is home to The Royal Ballet, Britain’s largest ballet company.
 Its more recent on-screen appearance, hosting the alien diva’s performance in Luc Besson’s The Fifth Element, helped to pay for an extensive renovation.
-The opera house has since stood in for ‘Bayreuth’, where Professor Stephen Hawking (Eddie Redmayne) is taken ill in The Theory Of Everything.

 Boris Lermontov (Anton Walbrook) sees Vicky Page (Moira Shearer) dancing Odette in Swan Lake (to gramophone records) at the Mercury Theatre, 2 Ladbroke Road, W11, a converted chapel in Notting Hill.
 Opened as a theatre in 1933, this tiny 150-seater was indeed the birthplace of the renowned Rambert company (famous as Ballet Rambert).
 It’s now a private residence.